Psychologist Lucía González presents in this article the behavior problems and how to address them through preventive methodologies.

 - Preventive methodologies

-Preventive methodologies for behavioral problems
+Preventive methodologies for behavior problems

 Active Support